ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 .. note::

-  Although you can choose any of the protocols, please take into account that many Ansible communities use only Matrix.
+  Although you can choose either Matrix or IRC, please take into account that many Ansible communities use only Matrix.

 Join a channel any time to ask questions, participate in a Working Group meeting, or just say hello.